001dv/Academic-Work/Data.Science/README.md

 ## Video Link: https://youtu.be/NvxzXY2Y70w

-Hello future employer,

-Welcome to a copy of one of my final group projects during my senior year at UCSD for COGS 108: Data Science in Practice.

 ## Project Overview

 For our final project, our group embarked on a mission to understand the key factors contributing to a country's happiness score.
 Through rigorous data analysis and collaboration, we aimed to uncover insights that shed light on what makes a nation's citizens happier.